"Where Good Kids Become Great Leaders"

 N.KY youth earn top awards in Maryland!

-JLS is comprised of classes/classwork, physical training, close order drill instruction, and public speaking practice.
+Junior Leadership School is comprised of classes/classwork, physical training, close order drill instruction, and public speaking practice.
 Scores are based on multiple written assignments, a Physical Fitness Test (PFT), a Uniform Inspection, a Leadership Evaluation, and a Close Order Drill Evaluation.

-JLS is comprised of classes/classwork, physical training, close order drill instruction, and public speaking practice.
+Junior Leadership School is comprised of classes/classwork, physical training, close order drill instruction, and public speaking practice.
 Scores are based on multiple written assignments, a Physical Fitness Test (PFT), a Uniform Inspection, a Leadership Evaluation, and a Close Order Drill Evaluation.

 2019 Ohio Regimental Games Buckeye Cup Winners!